archpaleus/protodb/docs/ideas/proto-schema-id.md

 ```

 ```
-message AnyArray {
-  # All fields must be consistent with Any, except for 'message' which is repeated.
+// All fields must be consistent with Any, except for 'message' which is repeated. message AnyArray {

   reserved 1-4;

   // ID may be chosen as either a 32-bit ID or a 64-bit id. oneof id {
-    # 32-bit ID of the message type.
-    fixed32 id32 = 5;
+    // 32-bit ID of the message type. fixed32 id32 = 5;

-    # 64-bit ID of the message type.
-    fixed64 id64 = 6;
+    // 64-bit ID of the message type. fixed64 id64 = 6;
   }

-  # Binary encoding data of the serialized messages.
-  repeated bytes message = 7;
+  // Binary encoding data of the serialized messages. repeated bytes message = 7;

-  # An optional typename for the message, eg "google.protobuf.Empty".
+  // An optional typename for the message, eg "google.protobuf.Empty".
-  # Useful for debugging or when the ID will be unavailable.
-  string type_name = 76;
+  // Useful for debugging or when the ID will be unavailable. string type_name = 76;
 }
 ```

+# Variants
 ```
-# Variant should remain identical to `Any` in wire-format.
+// Variant should remain identical to `Any` in wire-format.
-# Variants are annotated in the schema to limit to a specific
+// Variants are annotated in the schema to limit to a specific
-# set of protos that can serialized for the proto.
+// set of protos that can serialized for the proto.
-# Parsing is less restrictive and will deserialize to any type
+// Parsing is less restrictive and will deserialize to any type
-# that can be found in the mapping.
-message Variant {
+// that can be found in the mapping. message Variant {
   reserved 1-4;